lisellecaronongan/Getting-and-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data
 Project Assignment

-The objective is to for the learners to practice cleaning a data set that is ready to use for an analysis.
+The objective is for the learners to practice cleaning a data set that is ready to use for an analysis.

 Below are the files uploaded in this repository: